ektrah/nsec/docs/api/nsec.cryptography.hashalgorithm.md

 : The input data to compute the hash for.

 hash
-: The span to fill with the hash to compute.
+: The span to fill with the computed hash.

 #### Exceptions